rodeezy/AirPnMe/README.md

 ### Spot Search with Google Maps

-There are two active search bars, one at / and another at /search that allow for location, date entry as well as number of guests.
+There are two active search bars, one at / and another at /search that allow for location.
 When the search form is submitted on the home page, users are redirected to the search page where their filtered results are available.

 At /search, a google map is rendered with markers for each spot whose coordinates lie within the bounds of the map.
 The map actively filters the rendered spots as the map is moved or zoomed.